A complete guide to OCR Twenty First Century GCSE Physics

 Paper 2 in detail (Depth)

-Paper 2 goes deeper on a subset of the modules.
-Expect longer extended-response questions, more detailed calculations and graph analysis, and more questions that ask you to evaluate the strength of scientific evidence or weigh trade-offs in physics applications.
+Paper 2 covers the same eight chapters as Paper 1 but is differentiated by longer extended-response questions.
+Expect more detailed calculations and graph analysis, and more questions that ask you to evaluate the strength of scientific evidence or weigh trade-offs in physics applications.

 Module P5: Radioactive materials